madengr/ham2mon/README.md

 - Fixed typos

 john:
-- Added frequency correction
+- Added frequency correction option switch

 madengr:
 - Initial code

 ##Console operation:

-The following is an example of the option switches, although omission of any will use default values (shown below) that are optimal for the B200:
+The following is an example of the option switches for UHD, although omission of any will use default values (shown below) that are optimal for the B200:

 ./ham2mon.py -a "uhd" -n 8 -f 146E6 -r 4E6 -g 30 -s -60 -v 0 -t 10 -w

+The following is an example of the option switches for RTL2832U.
+Note the sample rate, squelch, and threshold have changed to reflect the reduced (8-bit) dynamic range of the RTL dongles compared to Ettus SDRs.
+In addition, these devices have poor IMD and image suppression, so strong signals may cause false demodulator locks:

+./ham2mon.py -a "rtl" -n 4 -f 145E6 -r 2E6 -g 20 -s -40 -v 0 -t 30 -w

 ##GUI controls: